Frequently asked questions

 The water in an osmosis system still contains minerals, and they are the ones that are also bioavailable!
 In this way it is different from distilled water, which if used exclusively, can remove minerals from the body.

 The issue of MINERALS is really quite separate from issue of drinking water.
-In order to drink water for the purpose of absorbing minerals, you would have to drink approximately 25 L of bottled or tap water in order to absorb as many useful minerals as by eating one carrot for example!!!
+In order to drink water for the purpose of absorbing minerals, you would have to drink approximately 20 L of bottled or tap water in order to absorb enough minerals!!!

-The minerals in a carrot (and in all vegetable and animal foodstuffs) are organic and therefore can be absorbed almost 100% by the body cells, whereas water contains inorganic minerals, only a few percent of which can be absorbed by the body.
+Minerals in all vegetable and animal foodstuffs are organic and therefore can be absorbed almost 100% by the body cells, whereas water contains inorganic minerals, only a few percent of which can be absorbed by the body.
 These remaining, extremely fine particles of minerals (colloidal organic type minerals) are the kind that also remain in osmosis water.

 Therefore it is not precisely correct to claim that you need mineral-rich drinking water to supply the body's mineral requirements.
 In fact the mineral content in common mineral waters is much lower than in food.
 It would be totally impossible to cover requirements for the various minerals just by drinking mineral water.